YChen1993/ELECRec/README.md

 --sample_ratio: percentage of target items in a sequences will be replaced by the predict items from generator.
 --dis_loss_weight: strength of discriminator loss
 --model_shared_type: model parameter sharing strategy between generator and discriminator
+--prob_power: concentrate level that the sampler focus on the `hard' negative items
 ```

 ## Reference